 As for the third one, you don’t need to be a song writer or composer to do that.
 Even writing the simplest melody can improve your sight reading skills.
 It would have a better effect if you can write it by ear (away from your instrument) but if not, that’s fine.
 I’d suggest you to write in standard notation system, but any other system (e.g. chord symbol, etc.) is also great.

-Improving sight reading skills is a gradual process, so you need to take your time and be consistent and patient.
-Sight reading skills can’t be improved over a night.
+Improving sight reading skill is a gradual process, so you need to take your time and be consistent and patient.
+Sight reading skill can’t be improved over a night.

 By Arash A.